Building Utility Careers for All Californians

 The water and energy industries are facing widespread shortages of qualified workers due to an aging workforce and expected retirements, needed investments in California’s infrastructure, and new technical and scientific skills required to operate, improve, and maintain critical systems.

-The California Water, Wastewater, and Energy Workforce Development Program is helping create a much-needed new pipeline of skilled workers while fostering career opportunities for underrepresented communities and people in the utility industry,
+The California Water Wastewater & Energy Workforce Development Program is helping create a much-needed new pipeline of skilled workers while fostering career opportunities for underrepresented communities and people in the utility industry.

 Activities